LOADING ...

 Kristin: there was a named pike.

-Pike was different from the other in some ways.
+Pike was different the other kids in some ways.

-She had yellow teeth which jutted out from her face,
+She had huge yellow teeth jutted out from her face,

-when she was angry and curled her lips back.
+Particularly when she was angry and curled her back.

-Her favorite food was oatmeal, and sticky and glue-like.
+Her favorite was oatmeal, gummy and sticky and glue-like.

 Actually, it was her food.

-Pike's mother try to feed her pop-tarts and fish sticks,
+Pike's mother would try to feed her pop-tarts and sticks,

-But pike would remove the offensive food and fix
+But pike would calmly the offensive food and fix

 Herself a bowl of oatmeal she would strap onto her

-Head with scotch tape, and then around the house
+Head with scotch tape, and walk around the house

 She to wear any shoes,

-You couldn't they were ratty and old, though
+You tell they were ratty and old, though

 The children picked on her,

-It was difficult for to accept her into the
+It was difficult for them to accept her the

 group, given her idiosyncrasies.